 If it is discovered that you have cheated or plagiarized on an assignment-at any point during the semester-you will receive a zero on that assignment and perhaps a failing grade in the class.
-Additionally, a plagiarism report will be filed with the administration.
 Plagiarism of the final essay for the semester will result in a failing grade in the class.